 4. Be Prepared.

-If you aren’t prepared for class, you won’t be able to focus - especially if you are trying to cram for an end of class exam or frantically finish homework that is due that day in class.
+If you aren’t prepared for class, then you won’t be focusing in class - especially if you are trying to cram for an end of class exam or frantically finish homework that is due that day in class.
 You control your level of preparation, and when you come to class unprepared, you cheat yourself of opportunities to learn.
 Be sure to bring all necessary supplies (including note taking materials) and assignments to class and you will be well on your way to staying focused.

 5. Ditch the Phone.